TOAST-DOCS/GameAnvil/en/console-4-agent.md

 ## Game > GameAnvil > Console User Guide > Agent

 Agent must be installed to run/stop/deploy the GameAnvil server through the console.

+At a server for games produced with Agent and GameAnvil, JDK shall be installed in advance since these are Java programs.

+GameAnvil supports JDK 8 and JDK 11.
+The desired version of JDK shall be installed in every device that will use the server.

 ### Download and Run Agent